 - .12 Home and Community Based Services under the Medicaid Waivers include distinct service programs designed as alternatives to standard Medicaid nursing facility or hospital services for discrete categories of clients.
-These waivers are Home and Community Based Services Waiver for Persons Who Are Elderly, Blind and Disabled (HCBS-EBD), Home and Community Based Services Waiver for Persons with Spinal Cord Injury (HCBS-SCI), Community Mental Health Supports Waiver (HCBS-CMHS), Home and Community Based Services Waiver for Persons with Brain Injury (HCBS-BI); Home and Community Based Services Waiver for Persons with Developmental Disabilities (HCBS-DD), Supportive Living Services Waiver (HCBS-SLS); Home and Community Based Services Waiver (HCBS-CWA), Children with Life-limiting Illness Waiver (HCBS-CLLI), Children's Habilitation Residential Program Waiver (HCBS-CHRP), Children Extensive Supports Waiver (HCBS-CES), Children's Home and Community Based Services Waiver (HCBS-CHRP), children Extensive Supports Waiver (HCBS-CES), Children's Home and Community Based Services Waiver (HCBS-CHCBS) and Home and Community Based Services for those inappropriately residing in nursing facilities (OBRA '87). - .13 Unless specified by reference to the specific programs described above, the term Home and Community Based Services where it appears in these rules and regulations shall refer to the programs described herein above, and the rules and regulations within this section shall be applicable to all Home and Community Based Services programs. - .14 Nursing facilities are prohibited from admitting any new client who has mental illness or intellectual or developmental disability, as defined in Section 8.401.18 Determination Criteria for Mentally III or Individuals with an Intellectual or Developmental Disability unless that client has been determined to require the level of services provided by a nursing facility as defined in Section 8.401.19. - .15 Clients eligible for Home and Community Based Services are eligible for all Medicaid services including home health services. - .16 Target Population Definitions.
-For purposes of determining appropriate type of long-term services, including home and community-based services, as well as providing for a means of properly referring clients to the appropriate community agency, the following target group designations are established: - A. Developmentally Disabled includes all clients whose need for long-term care services is based on a diagnosis of Developmental Disability and Related Conditions, as defined in Section 8.401.18. - B. Mentally III includes all clients whose need for long-term care is based on a diagnosis of mental disease as defined in Section 8.401.18. - C. Functionally Impaired Elderly includes all clients who meet the level of care screening guidelines for SNF or ICF care, and who are age 65 or over.
-Clients who are mentally ill, as defined in Section 8.401.18, shall not be included in the target group of Functionally Impaired Elderly, unless the person's need for long-term care services is primarily due to physical impairments that are not caused by any diagnosis included in the definition of mental illness at Section 8.401.18, and determined by (URC) from the medical evidence. - D. Physically Disabled or Blind Adult includes all clients who meet the level of care screening guidelines for SNF or ICF care, and who are age 18 through 64.
-Clients who are developmentally disabled or mentally ill, as defined in Section 8.401.18, shall not be included in the Physically Disabled or Blind target group, unless the person's need for long-term care services is primarily due to physical impairments not caused by any diagnosis included in the definition of intellectual or developmental disability or mental illness at Section 8.401.18, as determined by URC from the medical evidence.

-- E. Persons Living with AIDS includes all clients of any age who meet either the nursing home level of care or acute level of care screening guidelines for nursing facilities or hospitals and have the -diagnosis of Human Immunodeficiency Virus (HIV) or Acquired Immune Deficiency Syndrome (AIDS).
+These waivers are Home and Community Based Services Waiver for Persons Who Are Elderly, Blind and Disabled (HCBS-EBD), Home and Community Based Services Waiver for Complementary and Integrative Health (HCBS-CHI), Community Mental Health Supports Waiver (HCBS-CMHS), Home and Community Based Services Waiver for Persons With Brain Injury (HCBS-BI); Home and Community Based Services Waiver for Persons with Developmental Disabilities (HCBS-DD), Supportive Living Services Waiver (HCBS-SLS); Home and Community Based Services Waiver (HCBS-CLLI), Children with Autism (HCBS-CWA), Children with Life-limiting Illness Waiver (HCBS-CLLI), Children's Habilitation Residential Program Waiver (HCBS-CHRP), Children Extensive Supports Waiver (HCBS-CES), Children's Home and Community Based Services Waiver (HCBS-CHCBS) and Home and Community Based Services for those inappropriately residing in nursing facilities (OBRA '87). - .13 Unless specified by reference to the specific programs described above, the term Home and Community Based Services where it appears in these rules and regulations shall refer to the programs described herein above, and the rules and regulations within this section shall be applicable to all Home and Community Based Services programs. - .14 Nursing facilities are prohibited from admitting any new client who has mental illness or intellectual or developmental disability, as defined in Section 8.401.18 Determination Criteria for Mentally III or Individuals with an Intellectual or Developmental Disability unless that client has been determined to require the level of services provided by a nursing facility as defined in Section 8.401.19. - .15 Clients eligible for Home and Community Based Services are eligible for all Medicaid services including home health services. - .16 Target Population Definitions.
+For purposes of determining appropriate type of long-term services, including home and community-based services, as well as providing for a means of properly referring clients to the appropriate community agency, the following target group designations are established: - A. Developmentally Disabled includes all clients whose need for long-term care services is based on a diagnosis of Developmental Disability and Related Conditions, as defined in Section 8.401.18. - B. Mentally III includes all clients whose need for long-term care is based on a diagnosis of mental disease as defined in Section 8.401.18. - C. Functionally Impaired Elderly includes all clients who meet the level of care for SNF or ICF care, as determined by the LOC Screen and who are age 65 or over. - D. Physically Disabled or Blind Adult includes all clients who meet the level of care for SNF or ICF care, as determined by the LOC Screen and who are age 18 through 64. - E. Persons Living with AIDS includes all clients of any age who meet either the nursing home level of care or acute level of care for nursing facilities or hospitals and have the diagnosis of Human Immunodeficiency Virus (HIV) or Acquired Immune Deficiency Syndrome (AIDS).
 Clients who are diagnosed with HIV or AIDS may alternatively request to be designated as any other target group for which they meet the definitions above. - .17 Services in Home and Community Based Services programs established in accordance with federal waivers shall be provided to clients in accordance with the URC determined target populations as defined herein above.

-8.401 LEVEL OF CARE SCREENING GUIDELINES
+8.401 LEVEL OF CARE SCREEN